mendix/MxPushNotifications/README.md

 ### Step 3 - Enable Google Cloud Messaging

-Once created, click the link to the Google Cloud Messaging API (section `Mobile APIs`) and click the Enable button.
+Once created, click the link to the Google Cloud Messaging API (section `Mobile APIs`) and click the `Enable` button.

 <img src="assets/images/gcm-step3.png"/>

 ### Step 4 - Adding credentials

-Click on the menu option credentials, located on the left hand side under the API Manager section.
+Click on the menu option `Credentials`, located on the left hand side under the `API Manager` section.

 <img src="assets/images/gcm-step4.png"/>

 Click on the `Create credentials` button.
 You would want to choose an API key of type `Server`.